hypnopump/MiniFold/implementation_details.md

 <div style="text-align:center">
 	<img src="imgs/our_preds.png", width="600">
 </div>
-Ground truth (left) and predicted distances (right) by our model (the yellow squares are a lack of exact position of the AAs described in the ProteinNet dataset documentation).
+Ground truth (upper section) and predicted distances (lower section) by MiniFold.

 The architecture of the Residual Network for distance prediction is very simmilar, the main difference being that the model here described was trained with windows of 200x200 AAs while AlphaFold was trained with crops of 64x64 AAs.
 When it comes to prediction, AlphaFold used the smaller window size to average across different outputs and achieve a smoother result.
 Our prediction, however, is a unique window, so there's no average (noisier predictions).